New Risk Bounds for 2D Total Variation Denoising: Introduction

 where $D$ is the usual edge vertex incidence matrix of size $2n(n - 1) \times n^2.$ The $1/n$ factor is just a normalizing factor so that if $\theta_{ij} = f(i/n,j/n)$ for some underlying differentiable function on the unit square then $\TV_{\mathrm{norm}}(\theta)$ is precisely the discretized Riemann approximation for $\int_{[0,1]^2} \big|\frac{\partial f(x,y)}{\partial x}\big| + \big|\frac{\partial f(x,y)}{\partial y}\big|.$ This $1/n$ scaling is termed as the \textit{canonical scaling} in~\cite{sadhanala2016total}.
 The above notion of total variation extends the definition of \textit{variation} from differentiable functions on the unit square to arbitrary matrices.
 We can now define the TVD estimator, which is our main object of study.

 where $\|.\|$ throughout this paper will denote the usual Frobenius norm for matrices.
-The TVD estimator is actually a family of estimators indexed by the tuning parameter $\textbf{V} > 0.$ As per tradition, we will measure the performance of our estimator in terms of its normalized mean squared error (MSE) defined as
+The TVD estimator is actually a family of estimators indexed by the tuning parameter $\textbf{V} > 0.$ We will measure the performance of our estimator in terms of its normalized mean squared error (MSE) defined as

-where throughout Sections $1$ and $2$ we denote $N = n^2$ to accord with the tradition of denoting the sample size by $N$ and to help in interpretation of our risk bounds.